Posts

 Image

-This picture is a little dark, but you can probably see two separate tubes of toothpaste (one on each shelf.)
+We use separate tube of toothpaste for each person in the house.
 Yes, I'm a germa-phobe!
 I want my own tube of toothpaste and my own shelf for my toothbrush.
 When I get sick, I have a habit of getting REALLY sick.
 So I try to avoid it at all costs.
 Case in point?
 This weekend daughter Kitty was complaining that her stomach hurt.
 A few hours later, she ended up with the stomach flu.
 All of you parents know how fun it is to clean up after a kid that's been throwing up!
-I carefully cleaned everything-doing multiple loads of laundry, sanitizing with Lysol and washing my hands over and over again.
+I carefully cleaned everything-doing multiple loads of laundry, sanitizing with Lysol, and washing my hands over and over again.
 When I got ready for bed that night, I was relieved to see my toothbrush and toothpaste on a separate shelf.
 I did NOT want to get the stomach flu.
-But that's what can happen if you share a tube of toothpaste-you can get infected by another family member before you even know they are sick.
-Toothpaste isn't that expensive, so
+But that's what can happen if you share a tube of toothpaste - you can get infected by another family member before you even ...

 Stress causes asthma attacks-who knew?!